Why State and Local Government Matter

 Our Democratic-led state legislature has already done a lot to mitigate the effects of some of the nastier policy changes at the federal level.
 Did you know that Oregon, along with 15 other states, has pledged to uphold the U.S. commitments to the Paris Agreement, even though the president has pledged to withdraw the U.S.?
 Called the United States Climate Alliance, this coalition includes some of the largest population states.
 California’s economy alone is the 5th largest in the world.
 By banding together, states can make a difference in slowing climate change, even without the participation of the country as a whole.
-Keeping a Democrat in the governor’s office is critical to ensuring Oregon’s continuing participation in the alliance.
+Local support of our governor’s office is critical to ensuring Oregon’s continuing participation in the alliance.

 With the appointment of Judge Brett Kavanaugh to the U.S. Supreme Court, many Americans fear that it’s only a matter of time before Roe v.
 Wade falls.
 Given his record and the makeup of the rest of the court, this is a legitimate fear.
 Did you know that if SCOTUS overturns Roe v.
 Wade, state laws will determine a woman’s right to choose?
 Even without Roe, Oregon law currently protects women’s access to safe and legal abortion.
-Knute Buehler likes to claim he’s pro-choice, but his record indicates otherwise.
 If Roe v.
-Wade is overturned, we cannot depend on Buehler to protect abortion rights or access to contraception.
-The health and rights of women in Oregon depend on keeping Governor Brown in office.
+Wade is overturned, the health and rights of women in Oregon depend on on-going local support of our governor’s office.

-If Republicans retain the majority in both houses of Congress, it is virtually certain that one of the first things they’ll do in the new year is repeal the Affordable Care Act, aka “Obamacare.”
-The effects of that would be devastating, but state government can do a lot to blunt the worst of the effects.
-For instance, states write the rules insurers have to follow in their state.
+Republicans will continue to do everything they can to diminish the Affordable Care Act “Obamacare.”
+Despite this, states write the rules insurers have to follow in their state.
 There’s nothing stopping Oregon from telling insurers they have to insure people with pre-existing conditions.
 Oregon could also pass its own insurance mandate, which is critical to keeping costs down.
-The chances that a Republican governor would support such moves are slim.
-According to the nonpartisan Commonwealth Fund, if the ACA is repealed and Oregon doesn’t step in to keep our state’s system robust, over half a million Oregonians stand to lose health insurance, and 25,000 jobs will disappear.
-We need Democrats in state office to ensure Oregonians retain access to quality health care if the Republicans in Congress finally succeed in repealing the ACA.
+According to the nonpartisan Commonwealth Fund, if the ACA were repealed, and Oregon didn’t step in to keep our state’s system robust, over half a million Oregonians stand to lose health insurance, and 25,000 jobs will disappear.
+Democrats in state offices are the key to ensure Oregonians retain access to quality health care.

 The cost of higher education continues to skyrocket, and the president and Republicans in Congress have made it clear they don’t plan to do anything about it.
 Oregon has already done something about it: in 2015, our state legislature passed the Oregon Promise grant program.
 It provides grants to any student graduating from high school in Oregon with a GPA of 2.0 or higher to offset the cost of community college tuition.
-With our state’s current budget crunch, it’s essential that we elect Democrats to state office who will continue to prioritize education.
+With our state’s current budget crunch, Democrats to state office will continue to prioritize education.